 - Sharing across deployments

 - Complex scenarios, such as replication of subtype/supertype tables or tables that have date effectivity rules

 - Master data management

 Customer and vendor master data sharing allows you to share customer and vendor data across multiple companies.
-This feature is available for customers on version 8.0 and later on a restricted basis.
-If you would like to be included in the preview program for this feature, complete the following survey and contact product support, Data sharing application.
+This feature is available for customers on version 8.0 and later.
+If you would like to be considered for this feature, complete the following survey and contact Support, Data sharing application.

 Default dimensions set up against a customer or vendor cannot be shared across companies.
 When configuring the customer or vendor record for cross-company data sharing, the DefaultDimension field is disabled, and cannot be included in the data sharing policy.

 Default dimensions hold a loose foreign key reference to the backing dimension data, which can reference both company-specific and non-company specific data.
 Determining the appropriate action to be taken for each dimension value has inherent complexity and would require a change from the current implementation, which could dramatically impact performance.

 Download a cross-company data sharing template from LCS

 - Sign in to LCS.